-Oravainen was a regular lad, skylarking with his school mates at the local pool, when he started to take a more serious interest in swimming lessons, which in turn lead to his joining the local swimming club.
+Oravainen was a regular lad, skylarking with his school mates at the local pool, when he started to take a more serious interest in swimming lessons which in turn lead to his joining the swimming club.

-Through the ensuring years, he swam his way through weekly club meets eventually gaining selection for the 1960 and 1961 North Queensland Swimming Championships in Townsville.
+Through the years, he swam his way through weekly club meets eventually gaining selection for the 1960 and 1961 North Qld Swimming Championships in Townsville.

-And while many swimmers lapsed alongside the pool with their ‘would’ve, could’ve, should’ve’ attitude, it was Oravainen’s quiet determination and strong training ethic that saw him swim into national contention at his first state titles in 1962.
+While many swimmers lapsed with their "would've, could've, should've" attitude, Oravainen's quiet determination and strong training ethic saw him swim into national contention at his first State Titles in 1962.

 Yet another dream came true that year when he was selected, alongside Olympian and Mount Isa swimmer, Bill Burton, for the Australian Swimming Team to compete in the British Empire and Commonwealth Games in Perth.

-Oravainen had been swimming in Burton’s wake for several years and he knew that this was the year that he could and would swim into medal contention – a Silver Medal in the 440 yards (400 metres) Individual Medley.
+Oravainen had been swimming in Burton's wake for several years and he knew this was the year he could swim into medal contention - a Silver Medal in the 440 yards (400m) Individual Medley.